 Federal law fixes Direct Loan interest rates at 2.05 percentage points above the 10-year Treasury yield on notes sold to investors.
 Parent PLUS Loan rates are fixed at 4.60 percentage points above the 10-year Treasury yield.
-Since the yield on 10-year notes is tracking at 1.155 as of the February 10, 2021 auction, the new Direct Loan interest rate is projected to be 3.206% and the Direct Parent PLUS loan rate is projected to be 5.755%.
+In the May 12, 2021 Treasury auction, the yield on the 10-year note came in at 1.684, so the new Direct Loan interest rate for the 2021-22 academic year will be 3.734%, and the Direct Parent PLUS loan rate is projected to be 6.284%.

 Will These Rates Apply to Private Student Loans?

 Federal student loan interest rates have no impact on private student loans.
 Interest rates for private student loans are set by individual banks or other financial institutions.
 However, it’s always a good idea to compare federal student loan rates with those you might get from a private lender.
 Private student loan rates can sometimes be better than federal rates depending on your credit and qualifications.